 This course is an introduction to the clinical dental assisting profession.
-Emphasis placed on proper infection control practices and sterilization techniques according to OSHA standards.
-Processes of management and prevention of dental emergencies.
-Preparing the operatory, seating the patient, performing basic Dental Assisting responsibilities such as reviewing medical history, vital signs, identifying procedural set-ups, performing oral evacuation, and basic chair-side four-handed dentistry.
+Emphasis placed on proper infection control practices, sterilization techniques according to OSHA standards.
+Preparing the operatory, seating the patient, performing basic dental assisting responsibilities such as reviewing medical history, vital signs, identifying procedural set-ups, performing oral evacuation, and basic chair-side four-handed dentistry.
+Allows students to perform dental assisting skills under the direct supervision of a dentist on their externship.
 Terms Offered: WI, SU

-DEN120 Dental Clinical and Behavioral Sciences
+Dental Clinical and Behavioral Sciences DEN120

 This course will introduce the students to different dental diseases and an understanding of abnormal and disease states.
 Emphasis on preventive and diagnostic procedures.
 Dental terminology will be covered preparing the students to communicate professionally with coworkers and patients.
 Medical law and ethics for the dental assistant will be discussed, ensuring the students are properly educated in their roles in the office setting.
 Students will learn about the many dental specialties available for patient needs, including cosmetic, oral surgery, implants, endodontic, periodontal, orthodontic, and prosthodontic procedures.
 Students will be introduced to top of the line innovative technologies they will use in the dental lab setting.
 Students will gain knowledge on the management and prevention of dental emergencies.
+Terms Offered: FL.
+SP